 Setting up your Gmail signature

-To get started, log into your Gmail account and in the upper right corner of the dashboard, click on the Settings gear.
+If you’re using your domain email on free Gmail, log into your Gmail account and in the upper right corner of the dashboard, click on the Settings gear.
 When you do, a Quick Settings sidebar will appear.
 At the top is a button that you will need to click, labeled See all settings.
 Here is a screenshot of these two steps:

 Upon clicking the See all settings button, a new screen will open labeled Settings.
 You will find that the General tab is open by default.
 Scroll down to the signature section and click on the Create New button.
 Doing so will allow you to generate a new email signature for your outbound emails:

 In the new signature text area, share the information that should be included at the end of each email.
 This usually includes a minimum of your name, position, and contact information.
-You can share a phone number or a link to your scheduling page.
+You can share a virtual phone number or a link to your scheduling page.

 Optional: Add your Appointlet scheduling link